 During the First World War, the Baltic countries also experienced German occupation

 Even just walking in the splendid urban landscapes you can see the different history of these three countries.
 Estonia is closely linked to the Finnish tradition, Lithuania is influenced by the Polish, Russian and Armenian traditions, and Latvia is more closely linked to the German tradition.

-The historic center of Riga is recognized as a UNESCO World Heritage Site.
+Riga’s Old Town is recognized as a UNESCO World Heritage Site.

 Tallinn Old Town, along with the city of Turku, Finland, became a UNESCO World Heritage Site in 1997

 The first image that comes to your mind when thinking of Tallinn is the defense tower

 with the orange pointed tiled roofs and the city walls that surround the old city: in fact, it is assumed that the origin of the name TALLINN, derives from the fact that in Estonian “linn” means castle

 When you think of Scandinavia what kind of image do you have?

 Most people would say “It’s cold” “It’s expensive!”
 “There is nothing to see!”

 Scandinavia has a subarctic climate that is characterized by low rainfall and cold temperatures.